 (September 9, 1737 – December 4, 1798)

-Electric battery ranks among the most important inventions of the 18th century; and indeed, of all times.
+The electric battery ranks among the most important inventions of the 18th century; and indeed, of all times.
 Although Luigi Galvani did not invent it, he influenced its development more than any other individual: albeit inadvertently.
-It was him who first noticed that electricity was generated when different metals were connected to the muscles of a dead frog.
-Despite misinterpreting it, by insinuating that the animal produced the current, his findings enable Alessandro Volta to right the wrong: and by so doing, conceived the idea of batteries.
+It was him who first noticed (on November 6 1787) that electricity was generated when different metals were connected to the muscles of a dead frog.
+Despite misinterpreting it, (by insinuating that the animal produced the current), his findings enabled Alessandro Volta correct the misconception: and thereby, conceive the idea of batteries.
+Hence, our contemporary concept of bioelectricity began with this ambidextrous surgeon.
 Galvani’s error did not prevent him from being the eponym of current-detecting instrument: the galvanometer.
-It is a well-deserved honor, because the idea of a galvanometer emanated from the frog galvanoscope (which he invented: following his many experiments with dead frog tissues).
-Luigi Galvani also merited the eponyms of both galvanization and the lunar crater, Galvani.
-His influence in the development of battery was tremendous, (despite his role being as unintended as his inference was inaccurate).
-The prominence it brought him was such that it overshadowed all his exploits in both surgery and anatomy.
-Although he distinguished himself as a surgeon as well as an anatomy professor, Galvani never abandoned “animal electricity” experiments.
-He kept researching on its aspects for the rest of his life.
-Among his most notable publications are: De Viribus Electricitatis in Motu Musulari Commentraius, Opere Edite ed Inedite, Memorie ed Esperimenti Inediti, and Taccuino.
-Apart from Alessandro Volta, Luigi Galvani deserves greater credit for battery than anyone else.
+It was a well-deserved honor, because the idea of a galvanometer emanated from the frog galvanoscope which he invented: following his many experiments with dead frog tissues.
+Luigi Galvani also merited the eponyms of galvanization and other things attributed to him.
+His influence in the development of battery was tremendous.
+And the prominence it brought him overshadowed his other exploits in both surgery and anatomy.
+Although he remained a distinguished professor of surgery and anatomy, Galvani kept experimenting on ‘animal electricity’ for the remainder of his life.
+Among his renowned publications are: De Viribus Electricitatis in Motu Musulari Commentraius, Opere Edite ed Inedite, Memorie ed Esperimenti Inediti, and Taccuino.
+Alongside other honors, the Galvani Potential, the Italian Chemical Society’s Luigi Galvani Medal, the 10184 Galvani asteroid and the 80-kilometer-wide Galvani lunar crater are dedicated to his memory.